Login or Register to make a submission.

 To make this more explicit:

 1. Please, write your text in one language (and be consistent if you chose, e.g., American or British English, at least keep to one spelling); and, especially, if you are not a native speaker, but also native-speakers: please, have your text checked!).
 If the text is not in English, an English abstract should be added.
-An English text has an abstract in another—preferably major—European language (preferably in German or French).
+An English text must have an abstract in another—preferably major—European language (preferably in German or French).
+Both abstracts must be short enough to fit onto one typeset page.

 2. If possible, use Times New Roman as your font.
 Use this font also to include Greek and (preferably only consonant) Hebrew characters; for other non-Latin characters, please, use transliteration!